Zara Devlin

-Zara Devlin (born 1995 or 1996) is an actress from Northern Ireland.
+Zara Devlin (born 1995 or 1996) is an actress from Ireland.
 For her performance as Ann Lovett in the film Ann (2022), she was nominated for the Irish Film and Television Award for Best Actress in a Leading Role in a Film.
 She was also nominated for the Irish Film and Television Award for Best Supporting Actress for her role in Small Things Like These (2024).

 Early life

 Devlin was born to father Michael and mother Michelle and grew up in Kildress, a suburb of Cookstown, County Tyrone.
 She has a brother, Shane, and a sister, Emily.
 Devlin studied at The Lir Academy, graduating in 2018 with a Bachelor of Arts (BA) in Acting.